CroodSolutions/CTRL-ESC-HOST/4 - Specific Escape Scenarios/HP POS Kiosk Found in Engagement and Tested/README.md

  - Lack of proper segmentation.
  - Inadequate host hardening.
  - Excessive permissions in the context of the user serving up an application.
- - Issues with AD, domain trusts, and weak or overlaping passwords.
+ - Issues with AD, domain trusts, and weak or overlapping passwords.

 And, vendors who produce these products should make them better.
 That said, how likely is it for someone to stand there and smile for the camera while hacking your kiosk?
 Not that likely, when compared to the risk level of phishing, token/cookie/session theft, or Winter2025!
 That said, a tech savvy malicious insider or really important use case where a kiosk is a pathway to critical infrastructure or spanning into an isolated zone, could be important.
 I rate these types of risks as a medium priority.